-- Side plank Ab Twist- Lie on your side so your body is supported by your right hand or bent forearm, feet stacked.
-Straighten your left arm and sweep it down, twisting your body and turning your shoulders towards the floor.
+- Side Plank Ab Twist – Lie on your side so your body is supported by your right hand or bent forearm, feet stacked.
+Straighten your left arm and sweep it down.
+Twist your body and turning your shoulders towards the floor.
 Keep your hips from moving.
 Repeat on the other side.

 - Three sets should be sufficient.

-As you can see, working out while traveling doesn't have to be a huge pain or a frustrating experience.
-If you take the time to plan ahead and aren't afraid to request accommodations and meals to aid you in your training program, you'll often find that you're able to continue working out while traveling with no real impact to your training program.
-If you're simply taking a vacation, however, keep in mind that you can take time off without affecting your ability to maintain your current status.
-Your body needs rest and relaxation as well and in moderation, a few days or a week won't hurt you at all.
-If you're a frequent traveler for business, however, simply taking the time to make sure your needs will be met will make the trip much less stressful.
+As you can see, working out while traveling doesn’t have to be a huge pain or a frustrating experience.
+Take the time to plan ahead.
+Don’t be afraid to request accommodations and meals to aid you in your training program.
+You’ll often find that you’re able to continue working out while traveling.
+There won’t be any real impact on your training program.
+Are you simply taking a vacation?
+Keep in mind that you can take time off without affecting your ability to maintain your current status.
+Your body needs rest and relaxation.
+When taken in moderation, a few days or a week won’t hurt you at all.
+Are you a frequent traveler for business?
+Then think long-term.
+Take the time to make sure your needs will be met.
+This will make traveling much less stressful.